 Many native Atlantans will remember getting dressed in their finest to visit the Davison-Paxson department store on the now historic corner of Peachtree and Ellis.

 Davison's origins began in 1891 when the Davison & Douglas company opened its doors in downtown Atlanta.
 Railroads were beginning to change the face of the South, business was booming and women everywhere suddenly needed a place to shop.

-In 1901, the department store changed its name to Davison-Paxon-Stokes.
-Later, in early 1927 the company dropped the “Stokes” part of the name to become Davison Paxon Co.
+From 1901 to 1927, the department store was changed its name to Davison-Paxon-Stokes.
 By then, R.H.
-Macy had purchased the store and built the huge Peachtree Street store that still stands today.
-Over time, the Davison-Paxon Company name was shortened to simply Davison’s.
+Macy purchased the coveted department store and built the huge Peachtree Street store that still stands today.

 Designed by Philip Shutze, Atlanta’s famous classical architect, 200 Peachtree Street officially opened in 1927 as the Davison’s department store before becoming known as the iconic Macy's.

 The main entrance on Peachtree featured a very stately marble-floored cosmetics and jewelry area, which is now the Whitehall Ballroom of Southern Exchange.

 Modeled after Macy’s flagship store on Herald Square in New York, the refurbished mezzanine overlooking the atrium level gazes out on the brilliantly polished crystal chandeliers.

 As you venture through our website, you will notice we often reference the original, vintage interior elements that have been kept in pristine condition in order to pay homage to the great history of our building and the irreplaceable architectural design.